Yenn503/BOAZ-MCP/README.md

 ## Overview

-BOAZ is a sophisticated evasion research framework designed for **authorized red team operations and security research**.
-This project extends BOAZ's capabilities by implementing a **Model Context Protocol (MCP) server** that enables AI assistants to interact with the framework through a standardized, secure interface.
+BOAZ is a sophisticated evasion research framework designed for **authorised red team operations and security research**.
+This project extends BOAZ's capabilities by implementing a **Model Context Protocol (MCP) server** that enables AI assistants to interact with the framework through a standardised, secure interface.

+heres the original repo for BOAZ: https://github.com/thomasxm/Boaz_beta

 ### AI Agent Integration